rticommunity/gazebo-dds-plugins/PLUGINS.md

 <hr/>

 ### Differential drive
-Let us control a differential drive robot.
+Its allows us control a differential drive robot.
 Its information is:
 * Publications
     * [nav_msgs/msg/Odometry] - Send the information of the odometry sensor
     * [sensor_msgs/msg/JointState] - Send the state of the joints of the robot
 * Subscriptions
     * [geometry_msgs/msg/Twist] - Recieve the next velocity and rotation velocity

-##### How to run
+#### How to run
 You will need two terminals to run this plugin.

 **First terminal**

-You have to run gazebo with the specific world.
+You have to run Gazebo with the specific world.

 ```
 $ gazebo resources/worlds/DifferentialDrive.world --verbose